Resolve Family Law Matters

-The Law Offices of Heather S. Karmeris, PLLC can help you determine if you will be able to modify your child support.
+Karmeris Family Law can help you determine if you will be able to modify your child support.

 Modification of child support is always possible.
 But there must be a substantial and material change in circumstances in the income, usually of the parent who is paying the child support.
 It is important that the guidelines are properly calculated from the beginning.
 Modifications are possible but can be costly considering attorneys’ fees and costs.
 Full financial disclosure is necessary, including mandatory disclosure.
 There is the possibility that the application of the child support Guidelines on its own will warrant a Modification of the court Ordered child support.

 We Know Father’s Rights in Child Support.
-The Law Offices of Heather S. Karmeris, PLLC has experience in handling child support matters in Miami-Dade County and other counties in South Florida.
+Karmeris Family Law has experience in handling child support matters in Miami-Dade County and other counties in South Florida.
 We assist our clients with their initial child support calculations as well as modification of existing Orders.